Fatty Liver Disease and VA Disability Ratings

 What Is Fatty Liver Disease?

-Fatty liver disease is a condition in which fat builds up in the liver, potentially leading to liver damage or the development of more severe diseases.
 The liver is the largest organ inside the body and aids in digestion, energy storage, and removal of toxins.
 When it is damaged, it can have serious effects on a veteran’s health.
-There are two main types of fatty liver disease:
+There are two main types of this disease:

 Nonalcoholic Fatty Liver Disease

-Nonalcoholic fatty liver disease, also called metabolic dysfunction-associated steatotic liver disease (MASLD), is a type of fatty liver disease that is not related to heavy alcohol use.
-It includes two further subtypes:
+Also called metabolic dysfunction-associated steatotic liver disease (MASLD), this is a type of fatty liver disease that is not related to heavy alcohol use.

-- Nonalcoholic steatohepatitis – you have inflammation and liver cell damage, as well as fat in your liver.
+- Nonalcoholic steatohepatitis–You have inflammation and liver cell damage, as well as fat in your liver.
 Here, inflammation and liver cell damage can cause scarring of the liver.
 This subtype may lead to cirrhosis or liver cancer.

 Alcoholic Fatty Liver Disease

-Alcoholic fatty liver disease (AFLD) is due to heavy alcohol use and consumption.
+This type is due to heavy alcohol use and consumption.
 Specifically, the body’s process of breaking down alcohol can generate harmful substances, which then damage liver cells, promote inflammation, and weaken your body’s natural defenses.
-If alcoholic fatty liver disease progresses, it typically results in alcoholic hepatitis and cirrhosis.

 Is Nonalcoholic Fatty Liver Disease Common Among Veterans?

-Yes, nonalcoholic fatty liver disease is fairly common amongst veterans.
-One 2023 study determined that, of a sample population of veterans receiving primary care through VA, about 40 percent could be diagnosed with nonalcoholic fatty liver disease, with ten percent suffering from some sort of liver scarring or damage.
-The study hypothesizes that these high rates of liver disease are due to the prevalence of conditions like diabetes and obesity among veterans.
+Yes, nonalcoholic fatty liver disease is fairly common among veterans.
+One 2023 study determined that, of a sample population of veterans receiving primary care through VA, about 40 percent could be diagnosed with the disease, with 10 percent suffering from some sort of liver scarring or damage.

-Additionally, rates of nonalcoholic fatty liver disease seem to be rising among servicemembers.
-One 2019 study concluded that, between 2000 and 2017, the incidence of nonalcoholic fatty liver disease among active duty military service members increased from 12.6 cases per 100,000 person per year to 152.8 cases.
-The overall rate of incidence among male service members was more than 1.5 times the rate among female service members.
-Furthermore, overall incidence rates increased with advancing age and were highest among military personnel 50 years or older.
+Rates of nonalcoholic fatty liver disease also seem to be rising among service members.
+One 2019 study concluded that, between 2000 and 2017, the incidence of this disease among active duty military service members increased from 12.6 cases per 100,000 person per year to 152.8 cases.

-How Do I Prove Service Connection for Fatty Liver Disease?
+How Do I Prove Service Connection?

 - A current diagnosis of fatty liver disease;